awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 This release contains a critical stability enhancement\.
 Amazon highly recommends updating your older Aurora PostgreSQL 11\-compatible clusters to this release\.

 **Critical Stability Enhancements**

-1. Fixed a bug whereby a reader DB instance might temporarily use stale data\.
++ Fixed a bug whereby a reader DB instance might temporarily use stale data\.
 This could lead to wrong results such as too few or too many rows\.
 This error is not persisted on storage, and will clear when the database page containing the row has been evicted from cache\.
 This can happen when the primary DB instance enters a transaction snapshot overflow due to having more than 64 subtransactions in a single transaction\.
 Applications susceptible to this bug include those that use SQL savepoints or PostgreSQL exception handlers with more than 64 subtransactions in the top transaction\.

 **High Priority Stability Enhancements**

-1. Fixed a bug that may cause a reader DB instance to crash causing unavailability while attempting to the join the DB cluster\.
++ Fixed a bug that might cause a reader DB instance to crash causing unavailability while attempting to the join the DB cluster\.
 This can happen in some cases when the primary DB instance has a transaction snapshot overflow due to a high number of subtransactions\.
 In this situation the reader DB instance will be unable to join until the snapshot overflow has cleared\.

 **Additional Improvements and Enhancements**

-1. Fixed a bug that prevented Performance Insights from determining the query ID of a running statement\.
++ Fixed a bug that prevented Performance Insights from determining the query ID of a running statement\.

 ### Version 3\.1\.1<a name="AuroraPostgreSQL.Updates.20180305.311"></a>